 Although it is important to have some insights that you want group members to discover over the course of the study, it is equally important to pose questions that help them discover these truths on their own, rather than forcing the issues to arise.
 Instead of asking, “How does Jesus prove He is the Messiah?” you might ask, “What do you think is Jesus’ main objective in talking to the Samaritan woman?
 What clues do you have?”

-As members answer, backing their claims up with evidence from the text, a great discussion will take shape.
-More than likely, they’ll discover, on their own, that Jesus wanted to identify Himself as the Christ.
+As members answer, backing up their claims with evidence from the text, a great discussion is likely to take shape.
+Oftentimes, they’ll discover on their own that Jesus wanted to identify Himself as the Christ.
 And by asking questions that guide, not force, the group into interesting and useful directions, you might even learn something new!

 Pitfall 5: Irrelevant Questions